chriscoates/CV/readme.md

 ## Chris Coates | coates.c@hotmail.com

-Formally a teacher, I. After six years educating you people in IT & Computing, I needed a new challenge.
-Having inspired others to code I felt it was time to further shape and build my skills at Makers Acadmey.
+Formally a teacher.
+After six years educating young people in IT & Computing, I needed a new challenge.
+Having inspired others to code I felt it was time to further shape and build my skills at Makers Academy web development bootcamp.

 I am looking to start my new career in an environment with a focus on software craftsmanship and where I can continue to accelerate new skills.